 Oak Openings Preserve is an oak savannah ecosystem, meaning wetlands and vegetated dunes characterize it.
 At 5,000 acres, Oak Openings Preserve is the largest of the Metroparks Toledo has to offer, with many scenic views in its region.

 Oak Openings Preserve offers many biking and hiking trails, trails for horseback riding, and a cross-country ski trail.
-The preserve is also home to a public treehouse village, two campgrounds, and two cabins for an immersive nature experience.
+The preserve also has a public treehouse village, two campgrounds, and two cabins for an immersive nature experience.

-See Related: Most Beautiful & Best Running Trails in America
+See Related: Most Beautiful Running Trails in America

 18. Franklin Park Mall